 Trains to Bangkok

-There’s only one daily train from Padang Besar to Bangkok (when writing this, check Thailand Rail Website for confirmation), leaving at around 17:00PM and arriving when it arrives.
+There’s only one daily train from Padang Besar to Bangkok (when writing this but full timetable here for confirmation), leaving at around 17:00PM and arriving when it arrives.
 Thai travel times are likely the least punctual I’ve come across, and I’ve had trains arriving 3 plus hours later than scheduled.
 Otherwise the ticket says (as image above) the journey takes 17 hours.
 Meaning an overnight train journey.
 For this there are 2 feasible options, first-class works well when travelling as a couple (double berth cabins), or 2nd class sleeper when travelling solo.
 With 2nd class sleepers, the upper and lower berth beds are hidden away during the day, and replaced with individual seating for daytime travel.
 Each seat also has space beneath to store larger baggage, and I would always pay the little bit extra for the lower berth for the window views at night.
-Bookings (maybe) here: 12goasia.com.

 Hat Yai Junction